September 01, 2020

 The only constant is change!

 From flower to butterfly to bird to building, everything can change in my world.
-Looking you around

-I see the obvious beauty but possibly also the wisps of a wild wind or the trails of where things have been.
+Looking around I see the obvious beauty but also the wisps of a wild wind or the trails of where things have been.
 I see compressed and stretched worlds and the signs that over time beauty revealed may need to be looked for by opening much more than our eyes.
 By opening our minds.

 Artists 'capture' our imagination.
 From portraits to landscapes, from still life's to fantastic worlds and more, artists have a vision and passion to create or capture something from sometimes nothing.
 They may have inspiration and musings from a multitude of sources but whether it's the paintbrush and canvas or the stone and chisel or my medium of choice, the camera and computer, these are just tools to realize an artists dreams.
 For the true art comes, no matter if it's Cezane or cell phone, from the artists mind.